katjam/tech-exeter-try-elm/PITCHME.md

 Note:
 - Loads of people can do that much better than I can - and one of the awesome things about elm is that you can forget that it's functional.
 Do first - understand later.
 - I won't make excuses or justifications about the size of the Elm community
+- Note about 0.19 - some things have changed - but my examples will use 0.18 e.g. elm-lang packages now elm and elm-package.json is now elm.json
 - If you are interested in any of those, come and see me later - I can point you towards some resources.